PyramidTechnologies/escpos/imaging.rst

     Encodes the specified string as a QR Code®.
 The resulting QR Code® will be center justified.
 Only k bytes of the string will be read and any remaining will be treated as regular text or ESC/POS commands.
 The command and data must be enclosed by line feeds ($0A).

     :Format: ``$1C $7D $25 k D1...Dk``

+    :Notes:
+        - The QR Code® Generator command must be sent when the current line is empty.
+If not, the command will be ignored, and the bytes to be encoded will be printed as text.
+        - If the QR Code® String length exceeds the specified range, only the first 154 characters will be encoded.
+The rest of the characters to be encoded will be printed as regular ESC/POS characters on a new line.

     :Range: ``0 < k <= 154 alphanumeric and URL-safe characters``
     :Default: ``None``
     :Related: ``None``